When Karen Byskov Lindberg bought a house in Oslo in 2018, she set about a refurbishment that would drastically transform her energy consumption.

 Another obstacle is the upfront cost.
 According to Hagemoen, while air-to-air systems are the cheapest option at around €1,500 to €3,000 (USD $1,700 to $3,400), air to water heat pumps can cost up to €15,000, and geothermal systems, the most efficient, can cost over €25,000.
 At the same time, gas boilers remain very cheap in many European countries.
 “Most people are more interested in the investment costs,” he says.
 “So for the moment you need subsidy schemes and building regulations for people to choose heat pumps.”

-Sign up for the Reasons to be Cheerful newsletter.But Lindberg says that while her initial investment of 2.3 million krone ($250,000) for the complete refurbishment is expensive, it will pay for itself in the long term, while being much better for the environment.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.But Lindberg says that while her initial investment of 2.3 million krone ($250,000) for the complete refurbishment is expensive, it will pay for itself in the long term, while being much better for the environment.
 “The reason people don’t invest in geothermal heating is because it’s expensive,” she says.
 “But the gains you make are through the lifetime of the investment.
 The house will stand for the next 60 years.”

 As it stands, only six percent of Europe’s 244 million residential buildings have heat pumps installed, according to the EHPA.
 While the European Commission aims to phase out fossil fuels in heating and cooling by 2040, that means 40 percent of residential and 65 percent of commercial buildings will need to be heated with electricity by 2030.
 To achieve those goals, the EHPA estimates the number of heat pumps in use will need to increase to 50 million.